Kee-Wang/PES-Fitting-MSA/README.md

 2. Unzip the file.
 (You can use command 'unzip MSA.zip' )
 3. Read the readme.txt inside zip file.

+# About MSA

+MSA is a software that does a fit of electronic energies using fitting bases that are invariant with respect to permutations of like atoms.
+The detailed theory is discussed in the Xie and Bowman paper (see reference).
+The software also provides the potential gradient, if desired.

 # Credits
 MSA codes: Zhen Xie